Strokes have different causes, but all require fast action

 - Thrombotic stroke

-“An embolic stroke occurs when a blood clot travels to the brain and becomes lodged inside an artery,” says Dr. Schirmer.
-“Thrombotic strokes occur when a blood clot forms inside one of the brain’s arteries.”
+“An embolic stroke occurs when a blood clot travels to the brain and becomes lodged inside an artery,” explains Dr. Schirmer.
+“Thrombotic strokes happen when a blood clot forms inside one of the brain’s arteries.”

 What is a hemorrhagic stroke?

-A hemorrhagic stroke occurs when the brain leaks blood or ruptures, putting too much pressure on brain structures and destroys the brain cells.
-This pressure leads to the brain cell damage.
-These strokes are more often caused by high blood pressure and aneurysms, and less often by malformations or fistulas.
+A hemorrhagic stroke happens when the brain leaks blood, damaging or destroying brain cells.
+Hemorrhagic strokes are typically caused by high blood pressure and aneurysms but can be caused by malformations or fistulas.

 There are two types of hemorrhagic strokes: